 - Pressures in school.
 Standardized tests and the competition to get into a desirable post-secondary/graduate educational program can lead young adults to feel overwhelmed, scrutinized and worried.

 - Social Media.
 Young adults can spend a considerable amount of time on various social media platforms.
 Constantly viewing curated images of friends, influencers and celebrities’ best moments can lead young people to feel that they are not enough.
 Simultaneously, when an anxious person posts an image/comment/content it can influence a person to feel vulnerable, judged and anxious about friends and stranger’s responses.

 - The World is Portrayed as a Threatening Place.
 People are flooded with information and images related to war, school shootings, abuse, famine, environmental degradation, the list goes on.
 The amount of content is staggering and can lead to a perception that the world is a scary place, leading to heightened vigilance and anxiety about navigating their way through the world.

 Stay tuned for my next blog post that will highlight some signs that a young adult you know about may be suffering from symptoms of anxiety.
-If you think that you or a loved one is struggling with anxiety, feel free to book a free meet a greet with me at Natural Choice Medical Clinic in Guelph to see if counselling could help!
+If you think that you or a loved one is struggling with anxiety, feel free to book a free meet a greet with a counsellor at Natural Choice Medical Clinic in Guelph to see if counselling could help!

 McCarthy, C. (2019) Anxiety in Teens is Rising: What’s Going On?
 American Academy of Pediatrics.
 Retrieved from https://www.healthychildren.org/English/health-issues/conditions/emotional-problems/Pages/Anxiety-Disorders.aspx